li012589/NICEplayground/README.md

 ## Result

-For now, after 100'000 iterations of training, sampling 800 samples of Ring2D model with a batch size of 100, drop first 300 samples.
-HMC, MH and NICE-MC yielded:
+For now, after 100'000 iterations of training of NICE-MC, sampling 800 samples of Ring2D model with a batch size of 100, drop first 300 samples.
+HMC, MH and NICE-MC yields:

 | Algor.  | mean        | std     | accept. | autocor. t    |
 | :------ | ----------- | ------- | ------- | ------------- |